paketo-buildpacks/rfcs/text/utilities/0000-upx-buildpack.md

 It is recommended that buildpacks which opt-in to using `upx`, make using `upx` optional with a default of disabled.
 This is because there is presently a known issue that causes a SEGFAULT when running a `upx` compressed binary on a Mac M1 Laptop running buildpacks under amd64 emulation.
 Defaulting to off provides for the largest compatibility.

+A buildpack that opts-in to using `upx` for compression will do so by checking the `BP_COMPRESS_BINARIES` environment variable.
+The value of the variable should contain the compression method to be used, which is `upx` for UPX.
+Other types may be supported, but are outside the scope of this RFC.

 ## Rationale and Alternatives

 1. `upx` could be added to the various build images.
 This is an easy option, but increases the build image size.
 It also does not allow a buildpack to guarantee that UPX is present, as some users have customized build images.